bazaarvoice/scoutfile/README.md

 }
 ```

+The value you provide here should be an object that can be serialized using
-See the [modules][modules] documentation for details on how to access this
+`JSON.stringify`.
+See the [modules][modules] documentation for details on how
-data via the `appConfig` module.
+to access this data via the `appConfig` module.

 [npm-url]: https://npmjs.org/package/scoutfile
 [npm-image]: https://badge.fury.io/js/scoutfile.svg